-When reviewing a loan application, lenders check a range of factors to confirm that you aren’t too risky to lend to – part of the assessment is your employment.
-Most will require you to be employed (although some don’t), earn a certain income and to have been employed for a certain amount of time.
-This guide will take you through what criteria may apply to give you a better chance of being approved.
+When reviewing a loan application, lenders check a range of factors to make sure you aren’t too risky, and a major part of the assessment is your employment.
+Most will require you to be employed, meet a minimum income requirement and have been employed for a certain amount of time.
+This doesn’t mean you can’t get a loan, but your options will depend on a few different factors.

 |Even Financial||Varies by lender||No minimum|